YutingHe-list/GEMINI/README.md

-# GEMINI: Homeomorphism Prior for False Positive and Negative Problem in Medical Image Dense Contrastive Representation Learning
+# Homeomorphism Prior for False Positive and Negative Problem in Medical Image Dense Contrastive Representation Learning

 [NOTE!!]**The code will be gradually opened, and be completely opened after this paper is published.**